igor-makarov/xcake/docs/Xcode Project Support.md

 - No manual control.
 For Application targets, xcake creates them based on the configurations for those targets (i.e "myApp-Debug". "myApp-Release")
 - Xcode auto-creates them currently for other target types.

+## Files

+- Can Include Normal Files
+- Can Include Localized Files